Mission and Purpose

 - maintaining a communication and information exchange system for senior staff and faculty of the member schools, including frequent meetings to discuss timely issues.

 Responsibility for the general direction of AICAD is vested in its Board of Directors, which consists of the president/CEO of each of the 43 member institutions.
-Financial and administrative oversight are provided by a seven member Executive Committee.
+Financial and administrative oversight are provided by an eleven member Executive Committee.
 Daily management and services are provided by the Executive Director.

 Denise Mullen (President, Oregon College of Art and Craft)

-Ron Burnett, (President, Emily Carr University of Art + Design)
+Ron Burnett (President, Emily Carr University of Art and Design)

-Denny Griffith (President, Columbus College of Art & Design)
+Larry Thompson (President, Ringling College of Art and Design)

-Mary Colleen Heil (President, Pennsylvania College of Art & Design)
+Dawn Barrett (President, Massachusetts College of Art and Design)

 Deborah Obalil has over fifteen years experience as a leader in the national arts and culture industry, having led multiple highly acclaimed organizations and served as a well regarded management consultant to the field.
 She was appointed the Executive Director of AICAD in June 2012.
 As Executive Director she leads the organization in achieving its mission of strengthening and connecting its members schools, thus advancing art and design education.